How can we help you?

 In addition, a new switchyard will be built at the proposed connection point where the new transmission line will connect into the existing Tamworth-Armidale 330kV line.
 The substations, switchyard and transmission line will be constructed in parallel with the wind farm.

-The planning process for wind farms in NSW is rigorous.
+The NSW planning process for wind farms is rigorous.
 It requires detailed assessment of potential noise, visual, biodiversity, traffic, cultural heritage, aviation and other impacts.
 Biodiversity surveys need to be conducted over every season and across multiple years to ensure the potential impacts to vegetation, habitat, flora, fauna and migratory species are understood.
 Technical requirements for connecting a power station into the grid network are complex and require highly specialized modelling and negotiation with the grid owner (TransGrid) and Australian Energy Market Operator (AEMO).
 Finally, a project of this size requires the financial and technical due diligence of lenders, investors and energy buyers (offtakers) to ensure the proposal is commercially viable.

 The project is not dependent on government subsidies for construction or operation.
 Wind farms are considered one of the cheapest forms of new electricity generation, along with solar energy, and can produce energy at a significantly lower cost than coal or gas-fired power stations.